EvolvingSysadmin/Practicum/pages/respond/respond.md

 ## Respond Function Background

-Actions regarding a detected cybersecurity incident are taken.
-The Respond function supports the ability to contain the effects of cybersecurity incidents.
-Outcomes within this Function cover incident management, analysis, mitigation, reporting, and communication.
+The Respond Function focuses on taking immediate action to contain and mitigate the effects of a detected cybersecurity incident.
+It includes incident management, analysis, communication, and reporting to ensure a coordinated and effective response.
+This function helps organizations limit the impact of incidents, restore normal operations, and document the event for future analysis and improvements.

 ## Respond Policy Templates